 For the relatively small audience of some ten percent of Hazus users who need an offline solution, the agility of the client desktop application is essential.
 Having a relatively thin client for this limited audience is important enough to warrant a weight of 100.

-One of the advantage of moving away from the ESRI platform is that it opens the realm of other operating systems.
+One of the advantages of moving away from the ESRI platform is that it opens the realm of other operating systems.
 MS Windows support remains essential (weight = 100) but in light of supporting as wide a range of open source solution, Linux assumes the same level of necessity.
 Mac OS and the Chrome operating system have been assigned lesser but still significant weights of 80 and 70 respectively. iOS and Android support, on the other hand is deemed to be for specialty applications only, which is why the need of support for these has been assigned relatively low weights of 20 and 30 only.

 Boulder factor addressed: #9 - Must be thin client.; #6 - Secure/private data integration